 Except in cases of emergencies, the Board shall follow the following procedure in adopting, repealing or amending policies for Leman Classical School:

 A proposed policy will be will be placed on the agenda by the Board president and considered at the next ensuing regular or special meeting of the Board called for that purpose.
+Review of the proposed policy at a public meeting will constitute the First Read of the policy.
+Board members may or may not discuss the proposed policy.
+If the next scheduled board meeting will not occur within one month of the First Read, the board will hold a special meeting for the purpose of a Second Read of the policy.

+Between the First and Second read of the policy, board members may contact the board president with proposed edits to the policy.
+Based on board member provided edits, the Board President will provide an updated draft of the policy at the next meeting.

-If the proposed policy receives approval by a majority vote of the directors present at the meeting, it shall become a policy of Leman Classical School, and the Policy Manual shall be amended accordingly.
+If the proposed policy receives approval by a majority vote of the directors present at the meeting during which the Second Read was conducted, it shall become a policy of Leman Academy of Excellence, and the Policy Manual shall be amended accordingly.

 Emergencies